Tuck1297/cg-illuminationshading-2/README.md

-# 3D Illumination and Shading

-## 3D Illumination and Shading starter code using the HTML5 WebGL2 API
+# 3D Illumination and Shading using the HTML5 WebGL2 API

 ### Illumination and Shading (to earn a C: 45 pts)
 - [x] Implement Gouraud shading: 20 pts